Tracardi/tracardi-api/docs/configuration/tracardi_ssl.md

 ## Running Tracardi API with SSL certificates provided from outside container

 Sometimes you do not want to build the docker yourself.
-Then you can use the prebuild docker and attach your certificates.
+Then you can use the prebuilt docker and attach your certificates.
 To do that pull `tracardi/tracardi-api-ssl`.

 ```